At Ventive, we prefer ReactNative (RN), an open-source framework for developing mobile applications for iOS and Android rapidly.

 2) Using existing libraries or packages

-3) Build it from scratch?
+3) Building it from scratch

 Utilizing the Laravel framework to develop an application allows you to do all three above, and gives you the freedom to build a small and efficient application that can scale up without breaking the bank.
+Come talk to our development team about which technologies you need to develop your mobile application.